Chapter 35 – The Rise of Tanaka Kakuei

 3. Japanese-Chinese Differences

 The Japanese and Chinese are very different people.
-The Japanese – groupist, mood/boom prone, emotionalistic.
+The Japanese – groupist, mood prone, swayed by feeling.
 The Chinese – individualistic, argumentative, rationalistic.

-On Japan’s conservative/rightwing the emotional factor is strong -virulent anti-communism, fear of China’s size, resentment at China’s harping on wartime atrocities, denial of those atrocities.
+On Japan’s conservative/rightwing the anti-China factor is strong – virulent anti-communism, fear of China’s size, resentment at China’s harping on wartime atrocities, denial of those atrocities.

-(However, the right-wing argument that says that Japan never intended to attack China proper, that it planned to go into the Soviet Union from Manchuria but was sucked into China by the anti-Japanese Chinese reaction to the Marco Polo Bridge incident of 1937 deserves more attention than it gets.)
+(However, the right-wing argument that says that Japan never intended to attack China proper, that it planned to go into the Soviet Union from Manchuria but was sucked into China by the anti-Japanese reaction to the Marco Polo Bridge incident of 1937 deserves more attention than it gets.

-Where the Western commentators get it wrong is the belief the Japanese deep down were destined to be friends with China (shared history, ideographs, shared sayings).
-Only US plots keep them apart.
+Where the Western commentators get it wrong is the belief the Japanese deep down are destined to be friends with China (shared history, ideographs, shared sayings), that only US plots keep them apart.
+If anything they are destined to be enemies.

 4.Sato’s Secret Lobbying to Bar China’s UN Entry

-But the dominant conservative/rightwing thinks differently.
+Certainly that was the case with the dominant conservative/rightwing.
 Through to the very end, in 1971, the Sato administration was secretly lobbying, mainly among Latin Americans, to get the votes needed to prevent Beijing from joining the UN.

 Tanaka himself was no progressive.
 But on China he was a realist and was prepared to follow the advice of his progressive and humanistic foreign minister, Ohira Masayoshi.